Community equipment in care homes

 Static chairs with postural support Care home Care home

-Tilt in space chair with suitable pressure care - only issued as part of a 24-hour postural management plan and the client leaves the home at least four times a week in the wheelchair.
+Tilt in space chair with suitable pressure care - only issued as part of a 24-hour postural management plan and the client leaves the home at least 4 times a week in the wheelchair.
 Care home, Wheelchair Service, NHS Continuing Healthcare Care home, Wheelchair Service, NHS Continuing Healthcare

 Postural management